 “I will never forget the look because I think about her all of the time.
 The shock of being rejected, the pain of opening a wound only to have it abruptly forced closed again – it was all on her face.
 And as much as I love children, as much as I cared about that child, I could not find the courage that she had found.
 I could not muster the energy to tell her that I understood, that I connected, that I could feel her pain.
 I couldn’t help her release her shame, or impress upon her that nothing that happened to her was her fault.
 I could not find the strength to say out loud the words that were ringing in my head over and over again as she tried to tell me what she had endured… I watched her walk away from me as she tried to recapture her secrets and tuck them back into their hiding place.
 I watched her put her mask back on and go back into the world like she was all alone and I couldn’t even bring myself to whisper…me too.”

-It is bewildering that after being a good catholic girl, why am I being punished with by these dirty actions of these men.
-It feels shameful that these things are not done with anyone other than one’s husband.
-It is frightening that when you try and protect yourself from the sexual attacks you are branded as the instigator by the women who are supposed to understand and protect you.
-It is defilement of your self that someone has just touched you in your most private parts of your body while you were sleeping, when your defences were down.
-It fills you with anger that a woman should have the power to falsely accuse a defenceless 13 year old girl while a grandmother quietly sat on.
+It was bewildering that after being a good Catholic girl.
+What wrong did I do?
+Why am I being targetted?
+I must be bad.
+Maybe I was responsible for these dirty acts.
+It felt shameful that these things are not done with anyone other than one’s husband.
+It was frightening that when you try and protect yourself from the sexual attacks you are branded as the instigator by the women who are supposed to understand and protect you.
+It is the defilement of your self that someone has just touched you in your most private parts of your body while you were sleeping when your defenses were down.
+It fills you with anger that a woman should have the power to falsely accuse a defenseless 13-year-old girl while a grandmother quietly sat on.

-It fills you with confusion, your reality gets totally fucked up, that after you have been accused of seducing an Uncle, your grandmother forces you to go off with him so you will feel better.
+You are overcome with confusion, your reality gets totally fucked up.
+That after you have been accused of seducing an Uncle, your grandmother forces you to go off with him so you will feel better.
 It fills you with rage that your father makes you kiss the cousin on his birthday, who he knew had sexually abused.
 The conflict of what was and was not, suppressed the memories of my abuse for many years.
 It also fucked up my chances of having normal relationships.

 Sexual abuse at home, in family gatherings and social functions, church are more common than those happening at work.
 And when it does happen at work, usually it is more explicit and there is no obfuscation about the act and its inference.

-However, when it happens is the supposedly benign place of the family it is perplexing and distressing for the victim, the perpetuator does his evil act while putting on a benevolent mask.
+However, when it happens is the supposedly benign place of the family it is perplexing and distressing for the victim.
+The perpetrator does his evil act while putting on a benevolent mask.
 It is the victim who is usually denounced by the family as the slut.
-I remember an Aunt who had married into the family complaining that the brother-in-laws were always coming close to her when speaking or making lewd comments.
+I remember an Aunt who had married into the family complaining that the brothers-in-law were always coming close to her when speaking or making lewd comments.
 Even this cousin who abused me would try to touch this Aunt.
 It was one of the many reasons she finally gave up on the marriage, her husband would not say anything to these creeps.
-All predators know how to pick their prey – the voiceless and the defenceless.
+All predators know how to pick their prey – the voiceless and the defenseless.

 Silence Isn’t Golden—It’s Red: Daleen Berry at TEDxConnecticutCollege